A two-day conference as part of the British Academy Postdoctoral Research Project 'Redesigning Time'.

 Location: Palazzo Pesaro Papafava, Venice, Italy.

-(For further information on Warwick’s Venice Campus, see: https://warwick.ac.uk/international/world/venice/)
+(For information on travel and accommodation, see: https://warwick.ac.uk/international/world/venice/)

 This conference explores Classical and Early Modern literary forms that draw connections between, and are concerned with the dynamics of, time and power.
 It constitutes part of a larger research project exploring the politics and aesthetics of time in ancient and early modern writing.
-The conference will focus mainly on Latin and Early Modern Latin texts; however, we welcome presentations on any of the topics suggested below:
+The conference will focus mainly on Latin and Early Modern Latin texts, and will explore the following key topics: